By: SafeHome.org Research | Updated December 21, 2022

 Still, drunk driving claims thousands of lives on the road and accounts for more arrests than murder, rape, aggravated assault and burglary combined according to the latest Federal Bureau of Investigation (FBI) data.
 Additionally, 22.5 percent of drivers aged 21 or older admitted to driving while intoxicated at least once in 2021, with 12 percent reporting they do so often.2

 There’s no doubt that driving under the influence is more common than it should be, but it’s also the case that certain areas of the country seem to have a bigger issue with intoxicated drivers than others.
-This is why we gathered data on national DUI trends as well as which states have the most DUI arrests and fatalities.
+This is why we gathered data on national and state DUI trends as well as how DUI rates have changed since 2021.

 |Top 5 Related Factors for Drivers Involved in Fatal Crashes (2019)|